Green Book (film): Plot

 On the night of Don's final performance in Birmingham, Alabama, he is refused entry into the whites-only dining room of the country club where he has been hired to perform.
-Tony threatens the owner, and Don refuses to play since they refuse to serve him in the room with his audience.
+Tony threatens the manager, and Don refuses to play since they refuse to serve him in the room with his audience.
+Eventually, Don gives Tony the choice on whether or not he plays, to smooth tensions.
+Tony chooses his friendship, possibly terminating his contract with the record company that demands Don does not miss a show.
 Tony and Don leave the venue and instead have dinner at a black blues club, where Don joins the band on piano.

-The pair head north in an attempt to make it home by Christmas Eve but are caught in a blizzard.
+The pair head north in an attempt to make it home by Christmas Eve, but are caught in a blizzard.
 They are then once again pulled over by a police officer.
-Worried they are about to get the same treatment, both are surprised when the officer turns out be friendly and only pulled them over because he noticed one of their tires was flat.
-The officer then helps them fix the tire and they are able to make it home.
+Worried they are about to receive the same treatment as earlier, both are surprised when it turns out the officer had only pulled them over due to their car having a flat tire.
+The officer helps them fix the tire, wishes them a safe journey and they are able to make it to New York.

 Tony invites Don to have dinner with his family, but Don declines.
-Sitting alone at home, Don changes his mind and returns to Tony's home, where he receives a surprisingly warm welcome by Tony's extended family.
+Sitting alone at home, he changes his mind and returns to Tony's, where he receives a surprisingly warm welcome by Tony's extended family.

 The end title cards show real-life photos of Don and Tony.
 It states that Don continued to tour and create music, while Tony went back to his work at the Copacabana, and that they remained friends until dying months apart in 2013.